basic-web-components/basic-web-components/packages/basic-list-box/README.md

 <a name="ListBox"></a>
 ## ListBox
-A single-selection list box that supports selection highlighting (using the system highlight color) and keyboard navigation
+A single-selection list box that supports selection highlighting (using the system highlight color) and keyboard navigation.

 [Live demo](http://basicwebcomponents.org/basic-web-components/packages/basic-list-box/)